 Aromatherapy for Dummies: The scent of anise may repel flies and may act as an aphrodisiac.

 Advanced Aromatherapy: The Science of Essential Oil Therapy: Anise calms the nervous system, minimizes overexcitement, and has stabilizing effects after a hangover.
 The oil may also help bring on missing menstrual periods.

-Illustrated Encyclopedia of Essential Oils: Star anise oil may help relieve muscle aches and pains, coughs, colds, flatulence, and indigestion.
+The Encyclopedia of Essential Oils (updated edition): Both anise oils may help relieve muscle aches and pains, coughs, colds, flatulence, indigestion, and digestive cramps.

 Essential Oils Desk Reference: The fragrance "opens emotional blocks and recharges vital energy."

-You can diffuse anise in an aromatherapy diffuser or make a massage oil by adding 3 to 5 drops of the essential oil to 1 tablespoon of carrier oil.
+You can diffuse anise essential oil using an aromatherapy diffuser or make a massage oil by adding 3 to 5 drops of the essential oil to 1 tablespoon of carrier oil.